Brown-Banded Cockroaches in Eastern Tennessee

 Brown-Banded Cockroach Habitat

 Brown-banded cockroaches prefer warmth and tend to be found up and away from the floor in closets or in heat-generating appliances.
-Brown-banded cockroaches are good climbers and can be active at night and during the day.
-Females seek out warm, dark places where they can attach their yellowish-brown egg capsules, and prefer walls, ceilings, tables, bedding or furniture.
-Brown-banded cockroaches feed on a variety of materials including human food, starches, dyes, glue, books, stamps and clothing.
+They are good climbers and can be active at night and during the day.
+Females seek out warm, dark places where they can attach their yellowish-brown egg capsules, and prefer walls, ceilings, tables, bedding, or furniture.
+They feed on a variety of materials including human food, starches, dyes, glue, books, stamps, and clothing.

 Brown-banded cockroaches are not aggressive and do not bite.
 These roaches reproduce at an alarming rate and one female can produce up to 600 young in her lifetime.
 Brown-banded cockroaches are known to spread at least 33 different kinds of bacteria, making them a concern for any homeowner.
 Foraging cockroaches can be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
 E. coli and Salmonella are both commonly spread by brown-banded cockroaches and can cause gastroenteritis and diarrhea.

 If you suspect a brown-banded cockroach infestation, contact a professional cockroach exterminator for help.